cmtrounce/SwURL/README.md

 Declarative-style SwiftUI wrapper around Asyncronous Image Loading

-In-memory caching.
+In-memory caching and image fetching done in background.
 Currently tested with basic `List` as seen in Example

+As everyone gets to understand SwiftUI more, this project will evolve and get more features.

 # Get it